Best daily deals

 The Bose QuietComfort 45 runs on Bluetooth 5.1.
 The Beats Studio3 Wireless is a few years older and hence doesn’t run on the latest Bluetooth generation.
 It does, however, offer Class 1 Bluetooth via the Apple W1 chip.
 This tech makes the Beats headset an excellent choice for Apple users, permitting seamless pairing with all your iCloud devices.
 You’ll get Bluetooth multipoint with just Bose’s headphones.

-You also won’t have to give up on wired audio with either of these headphones.
-The Bose QuietComfort 45 comes with a 2.5-to-3.5mm cable, and you’ll get a standard 3.5mm RemoteTalk cable with the Beats Studio3 Wireless.
+With either of these headphones, you won’t have to give up wired audio.
+The Bose QuietComfort 45 comes with a 2.5-to-3.5mm cable, and the Beats Studio3 Wireless comes with a standard 3.5mm RemoteTalk cable.

 Is the Bose QuietComfort 45 noise canceling that much better than the Beats Studio3 Wireless ANC?